-Bioptic telescopes are eyeglasses which contain miniature telescopes.
+Bioptic telescopes are special eyeglasses designed for individuals with low vision that contain miniature telescopes.
 They are like miniature binoculars mounted onto eyeglasses.
 They can help individuals who have a visual impairment (low vision) see more clearly for a full range of visual activities– to help them see better far away, at midrange and even close-up.

 Bioptic telescopes attach to regular eyeglasses and can be prescribed for one or both eyes.
 Just like binoculars, they make images larger and, as a result, easier to see.
 Bioptic lenses users often say that everything looks closer — which is exactly right; however, the benefit is that it enables the bioptic telescopic glasses user to see objects much further away.
 For example, if an individual can only see clearly up to five feet away, a 4x-power Ocutech bioptic telescope will let them see as far as 20 feet away!